josmac69/technical_challenge_l/4_data_architecture/README.md

 * `full`: flag indicating if parking lot is full
 * `full_timestamp`: timestamp when parking lot was full
 * `created_at`: timestamp when parking lot was created
+* `created_by`: identifier of the user / system who created the record
-* `updated_at`: timestamp when parking lot master record was last time updatedtimestamp
+* `updated_at`: timestamp when parking lot master record was last time updated
+* `updated_by`: identifier of the user / system who updated the record

 Assumptions:
 * Parking lot is an area designated for the parking of vehicles, usually outdoors and located near a building, shopping center, or public area.